Countries and regions

-- EU-Algeria trade volumes increased by 40 % between 2007 and 2011, driven principally by rising oil exports.
+- EU-Algeria trade has increased by 5% average per year between 2008 and 2012, driven principally by rising oil exports.

 - EU exports to Algeria are dominated by machinery and transport equipment (37.4%) agricultural products (15.42%), chemicals (10.59%) and iron and steel (9.9%).